rqkun/void_pet/README.md

 ## Features

 - **In-Game Event Tracking**: Stay updated with current and upcoming events in Warframe.
-(WIP)
 - **Vendor Inventory Lookup**: View the latest inventory of in-game vendors like Baro Ki'Teer.
-- **Market Price Analysis**: Check real-time market prices for items, including trends and availability.
+- **Market Price Analysis**: Check real-time market prices for items, including seller information and availability.
 - **User-Friendly Interface**: Built with Streamlit for an intuitive, lightweight, and responsive user experience.

 ---